trygvrad/DF-XRM_viz/paper/paper.md

 The former is used to identify a suitable wavelength, while the latter show how thin the sample must be in order for the experiment to be feasible.
 Blue bars are added, indicating the selected wavelength and sample thickness, both of which can be tuned.
 A default value of 17 keV is provided for the X-ray energy.
 This energy is suitable for Be lenses, and is typically used at the DF-XRM beamline at the European Synchrotron Radiation Facility (ESRF) if the absorption peaks of the material do not dictate a different choice.
-A defult value of 150 µm is set for the thickness.
+A default value of 150 µm is set for the thickness.
 An example is shown in \autoref{fig:abs}.

 ![Attenuation length and transmission of a 150 µm LiNbO$_3$ sample.\label{fig:abs}](LNO_absorption.png)